Iqos: Toxicity

+Patent

 In September 2021, the U.S. International Trade Commission ruled that Philip Morris International and its commercial partner Altria must stop the sale and import of the Iqos device in the United States because of a patent case filed by R.J.
 Reynolds.
 The U.S. International Trade Commission found that the cigarette alternative infringed on two of Reynolds' patents.
 Philip Morris International announced its plans to appeal the trade agency's decision.
+The disagreement with British American Tobacco (BAT) got resolved in February 2024.
+PMI and BAT came to a non-monetary agreement that settled the ongoing patent infringement lawsuits between them regarding their heated tobacco and vapor products.